Façade of the University of Valladolid

 The façade of the University of Valladolid of Spain was built between 1716 and 1718 in the Baroque style.
 The architect Fray Pedro de la Visitacion supervised the construction.
-The facade was part of a project to enlarge the buildings of the university.
+The façade was part of a project to enlarge the buildings of the university.

-On the facade are sculptural groups of allegoric representations of the subjects taught in the building.
+On the façade are sculptural groups of allegoric representations of the subjects taught in the building.
 The central area has four gigantic columns, and at the top a comb.
 On the balustrade are represented the Spanish kings that contributed to the improvement of the university.

 History

 The first building of the university was built in the 15th century.
 At the beginning of the 18th century, the old building was not sufficient because the university had grown, and an expansion of the complex was made.
 Another cloister was added that gave more rooms.

 The complex composed by the two cloisters stayed until 1909 when it was destroyed to rebuild the university.
-The facade was kept with the new building.
-In April 1936 a fire destroyed the building, and during repairs stairs were added that go from the facade to the new building.
+The façade was kept with the new building.
+In April 1936 a fire destroyed the building, and during repairs stairs were added that go from the façade to the new building.
 The university is on the outskirts of town, however this building remains as part of the law department.

-Description of the facade
+Description of the façade

-This facade is probably the most important baroque public building of Valladolid.
+This façade is probably the most important baroque public building of Valladolid.
 It is made of stone brought from Campaspero and it is composed of two stories and gigantic columns, Corinthian capitals that produce the bow of the entablature.
 At the top, in the frontispiece, is the statue of the Wisdom, depicted as a matron walking over ignorance.

-The comb ends the facade giving the sensation of movement.
+The comb ends the façade giving the sensation of movement.
 This effect of flexibility was achieve by the bulky size of the ornamentation sculpted in the stone.
 Those sculptures are composed by royal shields, allegorical figures representing the subjects given by the university (Rhetoric, Geometry, Theology, Canonic Science, Legal Science and Wisdom) and the sculptures of the Spanish kings who have contributed to the development of the Institution of Valladolid, which were Alfonso VIII, Juan I, Enrique III and Felipe II.
 The sculptures of the kings are located over the entablature and the balustrade, "protecting" the building.
 Most of the stone crafting was produced by the family Tomé.

 The atrium is delineated by eighteen columns, each topped by lions holding the royal shield.